arinzejustin/Password-generator/README.md

 Feel free to fork this from my respiratory @ https://github.com/arinzejustin/Password-generator/

-WARNING: When use password may it diffcult for all this bad guys online
+WARNING: When use password may it diffcult for all this bad guys online.
+Never reuse any password